Get Answers → COVID-19 employer worker

 - Also see: FAQ on domestic helper’s salary while on unable to work due to COVID-19 Quarantine

 - Centre for Health Protection Hotline: 2125 1122 (8 am to 12 midnight)

 - Home Affairs Department Hotline: 2835 1473 (24 hours)

 If you begin to experience any symptoms of the COVID-19, call the CHP Hotline.

-Can domestic helpers quarantine in Hotels beyond the 21-days or voluntarily before joining a new family?
+Can domestic helpers quarantine in hotels beyond the 5 day medical surveillance period or voluntarily before joining a new family?

-We called the Labour Department to inquire about this.
-We received the response that domestic helpers who processed overseas cannot extend their stay beyond the 21-day hotel quarantine.
+According to the Labour Department’s response to our phone enquiry, domestic helpers cannot extend their hotel stay beyond the requirements by the HK government.
 Nor can domestic helpers who are processed locally do a voluntary hotel quarantine after their new visa has been picked up.
 This is because these two scenarios would violate the live-in requirement for domestic helpers.

 You may also like: